yildizmy/e-wallet/backend/src/main/resources/docs/how_to_run.md

 <br/>

 > [!TIP]
-> For connecting to the application database, the following url and the credentials given in the `.env` file can be used.
+> For connecting to the application database, the following url and the credentials given in the `.env.properties` file can be used.

 ```
 url: jdbc:postgresql://localhost:5432/<${db_name}>